 Companies often try new things; they try new things to ignite their customer bases, please their boards, expand into new markets, increase overall market share, etc. These alternative solutions often involve slight alterations in brand strategy or positioning.
 In more extreme situations, it can be an entire pivot.
 But, as is true in many walks of life, communication is king.

 If you’re a company with a reputable brand in an established industry, your customers have developed an expectation of service.
 Regardless of how high or low that level of service is, your customers have grown accustomed to it.
-If, however, a company makes a major pivot in the marketplace, downgrades the quality of its offerings and doesn’t pass that information on to its customers, it can result in some pretty confused — and majorly unhappy — customers.
+If, however, a company makes a significant pivot in the marketplace, downgrades the quality of its offerings, and doesn’t pass that information on to its customers, it can result in some pretty confused — and majorly unhappy — customers.

 Frontier Airlines did just that.

 There’s no denying the growth and profitability of Spirit Airlines.
-Their “unbundled fares” model, while absolutely infuriating for customers, is immensely profitable for the airline.
+Their “unbundled fares” model, while infuriating for customers, is immensely profitable for the airline.
 But, fliers can’t complain too much because they know Spirit is terrible.
 That’s how it offers such low fares.
-You put up with the awful-to-non-existent customer service, the staggering ancillary fees and miserable flying experience because it’s so cheap.
+You put up with the awful-to-non-existent customer service, the staggering ancillary fees, and miserable flying experience because it’s so cheap.